-In 2018, the Board established an ad hoc Science Committee to review and advise on science topics of interest to the Company.
-The committee is chaired by Dr. Mauro Ferrari and Dr. Given and Dr. Perry serve as members of the committee.
+In 2018, the Board established a Science Committee to review and advise on science topics of interest to the Company.
+The current members of the committee are Mauro Ferrari, Committee Co-Chair, Adeoye Olukotun, Committee Co-Chair, Douglass Given, and Marianne De Backer.

-No incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board held during fiscal 2018, and (ii) the total number of meetings held by all committees of the Board during fiscal 2018 on which such person served.
+No incumbent director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board held during fiscal 2021, and (ii) the total number of meetings held by all committees of the Board during fiscal 2021 on which such person served, in each case during the period in which such person served on the Board or committee.

-In addition, two of the directors attended the 2018 Annual Meeting of Stockholders.
+In addition, all of the directors then serving on the Board attended the virtual 2021 Annual Meeting of Stockholders.
 It is the Company's policy to encourage, but not require, that all directors attend our annual stockholder meetings.